 What about you?

 Is there something in your life that is “right in your own eyes”?
 Something you’ve justified because “everyone is doing it”?
 Maybe compared to what other people are doing, it doesn’t seem like such a “big deal”?
-We must remember that our standard is not other people, but Christ!
+But we must remember that our standard is not other people, but Christ!

-If God has convicted you, repent and turn to God.
-It may save you from the hardship of “broken bones” down the road.
+If and when God convicts us of those things, may we be quick to repent and turn back to Him so we’ll be saved from the hardship of “broken bones” down the road.

 What do you do when you’ve really blown it?
 Is sin really as dangerous and is grace really as powerful as the Bible says they are?
 Is there such a thing as a new beginning?